- Home »

 The Year 10 Mathematics program is based on the content in the Australian Mathematics Curriculum.
 Students will be assigned to one of four courses dependent upon their Year 9 result.

-The Advanced course concentrates on the development of strong algebraic concepts with the introduction of irrational numbers and the unit circle, providing the necessary skills and knowledge for a student to study Mathematics Specialist and the Mathematics Methods courses in Year 11.
+The Advanced course concentrates on the development of strong algebraic concepts with the introduction of irrational numbers and the unit circle, providing the necessary skills and knowledge for a student to study Mathematics Specialist (ATAR) and the Mathematics Methods (ATAR) courses in Year 11.

-In Semester Two, students in the Intermediate A and B course are placed into either Pre-ATAR or Pre-General to best prepare themselves for the workload requirements of their chosen pathways.
-Students are also given the opportunity to request the course that they would like to study based on their future pathways.
+In Semester 2, students in the Intermediate A and B courses are placed into either Pre-ATAR or Pre-General to best prepare themselves for the rigor and workload requirements of their chosen pathways.
+The Pre-ATAR course prepares for both Mathematics Applications (ATAR) and Mathematics Methods (ATAR) based on the pre-requisites stipulated in the subject pathways flowchart found in the ‘Curriculum’ section of the college website.